15 Young Adult Enemies To Lovers Books You Must Read

 15. Mr Masters (Mr. Series)

-This book is about a girl (Brielle) who moves to the UK to become a live-In nanny, and she thinks that she’s going to work for a single mother.
-She realizes that a single father and his two kids moved from Australia when she gets there.
-It’s not like she’s going to let that tear her plans, so she does end up moving in.
-But she does not get along well with this man, and she has a very rough, rocky start to her job.
+This book is about a girl (Brielle) who moves to the UK to become a live-in nanny and thinks she will work for a single mother.
+She realizes that a single father and his two kids moved from Australia when she arrived.
+It’s not like she will let that tear her plans, so she does move in.
+But she does not get along well with this man and has a rough, rocky job start.

 Mr Masters